swcarpentry/board/governance.md

 3.  <a name="steering-committee-roles"></a>
     The Steering Committee makes all significant strategic and financial decisions for the Foundation.
-Its members are also expected to take on other responsibilities as needed.
+Its members are also expected to take on other responsibilities as needed, including reviewing appeals to decisions made by the Policy Committee regarding the Code of Conduct.

     a.
 The Steering Committee must meet monthly, either in person or online.